Social housing asset value

 The valuation data and information must be published in the following format.

 The open market vacant possession value was assessed for the full portfolio.
-An adjustment factor of 34 per cent (for the East Midlands region, as per DLGC guidance) was then used to convert the vacant possession value to social housing value, reflecting secured tenancies below market rents.
+An adjustment factor of 42% (for the East Midlands region, as per Department for Levelling Up, Housing and Communities (DLUHC) guidance) was then used to convert the vacant possession value to social housing value, reflecting secured tenancies below market rents.

 Our valuation data